 One of the most effective ways to keep customers is by building a relationship through automated email marketing campaigns.

-In fact, 80% of retail marketers indicated that email marketing is their greatest driver of customer retention.
-The second best channel is Social media at just 44%.
+In fact, email is proven to be the greatest driver of customer retention.
+The second best channel is social media.

 Retention marketing is most powerful when you deliver value in a way that keeps customers engaged.
 Automated emails play a critical role in a retention campaign.